rodger0531/foobook-mirror/UI_LOG.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+15/03/2014 - Philip

+	- Edited the message.html file.
+	- Improved the resizability issue and some other minor changes.

 14/03/2014 - Abdi

 	- Added the input fields for advanced search